FMIA Week 12: Why Dominant, Deep 49ers Might Be NFL’s Scariest Team

 The Lead: Niners

-As the Niners have emerged from their early Kyle Shanahan/John Lynch cocoon this year, I point to the patience the team had.
+As the Niners have emerged this year from their Kyle Shanahan/John Lynch cocoon, I point to the patience the team had.
 When CEO Jed York recruited coach and GM, he dangled six-year contracts to both as a show of (very) good faith.
 So if going 10-22 in the first two years tested York’s resolve, he didn’t show it.
 Nor was the NFL information superhighway abuzz with rumors of Shanahan’s demise.
 Even when the quarterback gets hurt, as happened here, impatience in the fan base is usually a thing.
 There was some of that on the outside, but never internally.

 Shanahan paused a half-hour after the game Sunday night to consider his good fortune.